 HCPCS Level II code(s) should be submitted that best describe the drug and dosage administered.
-If a dosage administered is greater than what is listed, the unit's field should be completed to specify the appropriate number of units per the code definition.
+If a dosage administered is greater than what is listed, the unit's field should be completed to specify the appropriate number of units per the code's description.
 The JW modifier may be appended to claims to report the amount of drug or biological that is discarded.
 The discarded amount must be billed on a separate line with the JW modifier for all non-inpatient places of service.
-Documentation must identify and describe the drug, dosage and reason for administration.
+Additionally, the JZ modifier may be appended to reflect there were no discarded amounts from a single use vial or single use package.
+Documentation must identify and describe the drug, dosage, and reason.
 Providers are encouraged to administer and care for members in a way that drugs and biologicals are used most efficiently to prevent waste.
-Additional information for wasted and/or discarded drugs can be found on the Plan's website in CPCP017 Wasted/Discarded Drugs and Biologicals Guideline.
+For additional information for wasted and or discarded drugs, providers may refer to Plan documents and/or industry standard coding guidelines.